A Guide to Preparing for International Exams: Types of International Exams, Effective Study Tips, Registration Process, Eligibility…

 - You will be required to pick a test date and location for the exam.

-How much does it cost to register for MCAT
+How much does it cost to register for the MCAT?

 You should register for the MCAT as soon as you can.
 The MCAT opens up in October and February every year